p-christ/nn_builder/README.md

 ## Contributing

 Anyone is very welcome to contribute via a pull request.
-Please:
+Please see the [Issues](https://github.com/p-christ/nn_builder/issues) page for ideas on the best areas to contribute to and try to:
 1. Add tests to the tests folder that cover any code you write
 1. Write comments for every function
-1. If you add functionality then create a colab notebook demonstrating how it works
+1. Create a colab notebook demonstrating how any extra functionality you created works